×

 All about Epidosite and Jaspillite Properties

 Know all about Epidosite and Jaspillite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Epidosite belongs to Igneous Rocks while Jaspillite belongs to Sedimentary Rocks.Texture of Epidosite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Jaspillite is Banded, Trellis.
 Epidosite appears Dull and Soft and Jaspillite appears Banded and Glassy.
-The luster of Epidosite is not available while that of Jaspillite is earthy.
+The luster of Epidosite is while that of Jaspillite is earthy.
 Epidosite is available in black, brown, light to dark grey colors whereas Jaspillite is available in red, reddish brown colors.
 The commercial uses of Epidosite are commemorative tablets, creating artwork and that of Jaspillite are creating artwork, jewelry.